View free policies procedures examples from all manuals. No obligation, no credit card!

 1. Bad Communications.

 Project management is all about good communications.
 You have to keep everyone informed about changes, assumptions, requirements, standards, budgets, costs, and the schedule.
 Developing a good visual management system is a tremendous benefit to any project manager.
 Paper systems in binders is a notoriously bad way to keep people informed.
-Develop a good communication system and you will reduce the risk of project failure.
+Develop a good communication system and you won’t have to worry about one of the causes of project management failures.

 2. Poor Schedule or Resource Management (Mismanagement).

 Managing a project is really about managing the schedule, but a schedule is really a collection of resources that are being managed on a schedule.
-Mismanage your resource schedule and you increase the chances of your project failing.
+You increase the chances of having one of the cause of project management failures if you mismanage your resource schedule.

 3. Weak Requirements Definitions (leads to inadequate planning).